Davrizio/hustle/README.md

 ## ToDo

+* Show time in 12hr format
-* Fix redirect on client and appointment pages.
+* Add 30, 45, 60 sec timers on appointment page
-* Style appointment.
-* Fix appointment note create.

 ## How To Use